M.A. in Chinese Literature, Language and Culture

 M.A. in Language Studies

-Master of Arts in Language Studies provides foundation knowledge about language and prepares students for special applications of linguistic analysis to problems arising from the students’ particular interests, careers and concerns.
+Master of Arts in Language Studies provides comprehensive knowledge about language and prepares students for special applications of linguistic analysis to problems arising from the students’ particular interests, careers and concerns.
 With focus on different dimensions of language, it has prepared graduates for a range of jobs which require good language skills and for further studies in linguistics.

 In order to fulfill the graduation requirements, students of the programme are required to take five core courses and either